zed-industries/docs/configuration/configuring-zed.md

 ## Soft Wrap

-- Description: Whether or not the screen sharing icon is shown in the os status bar.
+- Description: Whether or not to automatically wraps lines of text to fit editor / preferred width.
 - Setting: `soft_wrap`
 - Default: `none`